Best Argentinian Food: 46 Best Argentinian Dishes and Traditional Food in Argentina to Try

 Asado is more than just a dish.
 It is a gastronomic and cultural gathering held by family and friends in Argentina, Chile, Uruguay, Paraguay, and a lot of other South American nations to experience the delight of grilling.
 Asado usually includes a broad variety of meat dishes, primarily beef, in which Argentina is famous.

 Pizza is one of the most popular Argentinian food.
 Fugazzeta is an Argentine pizza with cheese filling and onions on top.
-The onions must be thin slices and serve whether cooked or raw.
+The onions must be thin slices and served whether cooked or raw.
 Milk, water, yeast, flour, sugar, salt, and olive oil are to make use of fugazzeta dough.

 6. BIFE DE CHORIZO (ARGENTINIAN STEAK)